AndyLau223/django-crash-course/documentation/readme.md

   * Allows you create web app without writing any CSS/HTML, that means you don't need to have front-end experience
   * suitable for small application

+# Core Django concept

+* Model: it's corresponding to table in DB
+* View: Python functions or classes that receive a web request and return a web response

 # django-admin startproject mysite .
 Initiliza Django project